 These symptoms can range from a sandy, gritty feeling, foreign body sensation, irritation and redness, blurry vision – and believe it or not, watery eyes!

-Dry eye syndrome often occurs in people who are otherwise healthy.
-It is more common with older age, because you produce fewer tears with age.
-In rare cases, it can be associated with rheumatoid arthritis, lupus erythematosus, and other similar diseases.
+Dry eye syndrome can also be brought on as a side effect of many different medications or systemic conditions such as rheumatoid arthritis, lupus erythematosus, and other similar diseases.
 It may also be caused by heat (thermal) or chemical burns.

 Dry eye syndrome can be diagnosed by your eye doctor using a slit lamp (biomicroscope) to evaluate the ocular surface and function of the meibomian glands, as well as dyes to help evaluate the clear corneal surface.

 There are many treatment options for dry eye, though most are aimed at relief of symptoms.
 These may include lubricating artificial tears and gel drops, lubricating ointments, warm compresses, punctal plugs, and medications both topical (Restasis, Xiidra and Cequa) as well as oral (doxycycline).